Tugbars/Threadpool-Epoll-Based-Server/README.md

 ## Compilation and Dependencies

 This project requires the MySQL Connector/C++ to interact with MySQL databases.
 Ensure that the connector is installed and properly configured in your build environment.
 Compile the application with a C++ compiler that supports C++11 or later.

-## Conclusion

-This MySQL Connection Pool and Server Management application exemplifies modern C++ practices for efficient and safe database connection management in multi-threaded applications.
-By leveraging RAII for resource management, ensuring thread safety, and maintaining a healthy connection pool, it provides a robust foundation for high-performance database operations.